Vauxhall Motors: Independent (1857–1925)

-Pomeroy's first design, the Y-Type Y1, had outstanding success at the 1908 RAC and Scottish 2000 Mile Reliability Trials – showing excellent hill-climbing ability with an aggregate of 37 seconds less time in the hill climbs than any other car in its class.
+Pomeroy's first design, the Y-Type Y1, had outstanding success at the 1908 RAC and Scottish 2000 Mile Reliability Trials—showing excellent hill-climbing ability with an aggregate of 37 seconds less time in the hill climbs than any other car in its class.
 With unparalleled speeds around the Brooklands circuit, the Vauxhall was so far ahead of all other cars of any class that the driver could relax, accomplishing the 200 mi at an average speed of 46 mph, when the car was capable of 55 mph.
 The Y-Type went on to win class E of the trial.

 The Y-Type was so successful that it was decided to put the car into production as the A09 car.
 This spawned the Vauxhall A-Type.
 Four distinct types of this were produced between 27 October 1908 and when mass production halted in 1914.
 One last A-Type was put together in 1920.
 Capable of up to 100 mph, the A-Type Vauxhall was one of the most acclaimed three-litre cars of its day.

 Two cars were entered in the 1910 Prince Henry Trials, and although not outright winners, performed well, and replicas were made for sale officially as the C-type, but now known as the Prince Henry.
 During the First World War, Vauxhall made large numbers of the D-type, a Prince Henry chassis with derated engine, for use as staff cars for the British forces.

 After the 1918 armistice, the D-type remained in production, along with the sporting E-type.
 Pomeroy left in 1919, moving to the United States, and was replaced by C.E.
 King.
-In spite of making good cars, expensive pedigree cars of the kind that had served the company well in the prosperous prewar years were no longer in demand; the company struggled to make a consistent profit and Vauxhall looked for a major strategic partner.
+Although Vauxhall made good cars, expensive pedigree cars of the kind that had served the company well in the prosperous prewar years were no longer in demand; the company struggled to make a consistent profit and Vauxhall looked for a major strategic partner.